Lorenski/test005/README.md

 void pradsort( Ti* src, Tk* key, const int N, int bitCount, LVTimer* timers );
 ```

-`Ti` defines type of the input data which will be sorted, e.g. int.
+`Ti` defines type of the input data which will be sorted, e.g. `int`.
-`Tk` defines type of the keys which position sorted data.
+`Tk` defines type of the keys which define new locations of the sorted data.
 `src` points to the input data array and after sorting is performed it also contains sorted data.
 `key` points to the integer array which after computations define location of the sorted data element
 (after computations element `src[i]` is moved to the `src[ key[i] ]`).
 `N` denotes length of the input data.
-`bitCount` defines number of sorted bits in each inner iteration.
+`bitCount` defines the number of the sorted bits in each inner iteration.
 `timers` points to the additional structure which can be useful to monitor algorithm performance
-(for normal usage it should be set to null, for testing usage see source files located in the tests directory).
+(for normal usage it should be set to NULL, for testing usage see source files located in the tests directory).

 Compilation
 -----------

 This project contains three examples of possible template usages:
 test32.cpp - example for sorting of 32-bit integers,
 test64.cpp - example for sorting of 64-bit integers,
 test128.cpp - example for sorting of 128-bit integers.

 These programs can be compiled in Linux using make command.